tinyclub/linux-lab/README.md

 The above command will use tmux to split into two terminals, each running QEMU and gdb respectively, and load the script from .gdb/kernel.default.

+To switch tmux panes, use CTRL+b followed by the arrow key (e.g., ←).

 To customize kernel gdbinit script, simply copy one and edit it manually:

     $ cp .gdb/kernel.default .gdb/kernel.user